Note: These FAQ’s are relevant for face to face sessions. For info about teletherapy, please contact dr deb by email.

 What happens if I can’t make it to my appointment?

-You need to leave me a message at least 24 hours before the scheduled time to avoid being charged for the session.
+You need to send me an email least 24 hours before the scheduled time to avoid being charged for the session.

 Do you mind if I answer my phone or text during the session?

 It’s your session, and you are free to use it however you like.
-Bear in mind that I usually get distracted and lose concentration if this happens.
+Bear in mind that your therapist may get distracted and lose concentration if this happens.
 Especially if your ringtone involves rap music.

 May I bring my baby, dog, or friend?